ikriv/certs/frontend/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:3000`.
+The frontend will be available at `http://localhost:5000`.

-The Next.js dev server is configured to proxy API requests from `/api/*` to `http://localhost:5000/*`, so make sure the Quart backend is running.
+The Next.js dev server is configured to proxy API requests from `/api/*` to `http://localhost:3000/*`, so make sure the Quart backend is running on port 3000.

 ## Building for Production